Skip to main content

 Gateway depends on a 'backing' Kafka cluster for its operation.

-All environment variables that start with KAFKA_ are mapped to configuration properties for connecting Gateway to the Kafka cluster.
 As Gateway is based on the Java-based Kafka-clients, it supports all configuration properties that Java-clients do.
-Kafka configuration properties are mapped to Gateway environment variables as follows:
+Kafka configuration properties are mapped to Gateway environment variables like this:

-• Add a KAFKA_ prefix
+• add a KAFKA_ prefix

-• Replace each dot, . , with an underscore, _
+• replace each dot . with an underscore, _

-• Convert to uppercase
+• convert to uppercase

-For example, bootstrap.servers is set by the KAFKA_BOOTSTRAP_SERVERS environment variable.
+For example: bootstrap.servers is set by the KAFKA_BOOTSTRAP_SERVERS environment variable.

-Supported Protocols
+Supported protocols

 You can use all the Kafka security protocols to authenticate Gateway to the Kafka cluster; PLAINTEXT, SASL_PLAINTEXT, SASL_SSL and SSL.